ClimateWavers/waverX-tweet/README.md

 ## Deployment

 ## Deployment
 We provide three different methods for deploying this microservice to openshift clusters.
-Setup environments variables after deployments

 ### Import Git Repositoy (Recommended)
 Use the import git repository feature on openshift console.
 - Navigate to Add page in the Developer console on openshift
 - Select Dockerfile strategy
 - Deployment type should be Deployment Config
 - Secure routes
-- Supply the environment variables after deployment
+- Set the environment variables after deployment

 ### Automated Command line Deployment
 Using the scripts provided in `automate_development` folder, simplifies deployment.
 To use the scripts, docker and oc must be installed.